monsoonmaelstrom/book2/book2.md

 “Montebal,” I answer flatly.

-“Fuck,” Davy sighs, dropping his head to rest on his hands on top of the railing, curls spilling over them.
+“Fuck,” Davy sighs, dropping his head to rest on his hands on top of the wooden railing, brown curls spilling over them.
 “How soon?”

 “Two days.”